diy/open-sourcerer/script.md

 We're going to be copying files from Github, putting them our computer, making changes to them and then sending them back to Github to store and make available to everyone else.
 To do this, we'll use **Git** and **Bash**.
 With these tools we can talk to our computer and Github and tell them both what to do with files.

 ### Install Git
+*A few of the steps may require your computer's password if one is set*

 1. Visit [git-scm.com](http://git-scm.com) and download the latest version for your operating system.
 * In Mac, you won't notice anything or see the application installed, but it will install on your computer.
-* In Windows, hit ok or next for all options, then finish and you don't have to review notes.
+* In Windows, hit *Ok* or *Next* for all options, then finish (you don't have to review notes).

 ### Bash
 ![mac terminal icon](http://diy-visualpedia.s3.amazonaws.com/mac-terminal.png)